Llanwrtyd

+Post Office, Llanwrtyd.
+John Thomas, Tea Dealer.

 Llanwrtyd is a small settlement in Powys, mid-Wales, in the historic county of Brecknockshire (Breconshire), through which flows the River Irfon.
 It lies 1.5 miles north of the town of Llanwrtyd Wells.

 Llanwrtyd was historically the centre of a much larger parish which included Llanwrtyd Wells.
 The name Llanwrtyd is shared with the ancient parish, and is also sometimes applied to Llanwrtyd Wells (particularly in Welsh).
 The current community is called Llanwrtyd Wells, and includes Llanwrtyd, Llanwrtyd Wells and Abergwesyn.

 Origin of the name

 The Clwyd-Powys Archaeological Trust (CPAT) survey suggests that the name Llanwrtyd is a combination of church ("llan") and a name "Gwrtud" or "Gwrtyd", ("Gwrtyd's Church").
 The present dedication to Saint David, in whose diocese the church stands, is likely later.
 The earliest documented reference, to "Llanworted", dates from 1543.
 The traditional derivation of the name is given in the Reverend Thomas Morgan's Handbook of the Origin of Pace-names in Wales and Monmouthshire.
 This suggests the name comes from "Llanddewi wrth y rhyd" (David's church by the ford).
 Again, tradition says that the church was founded by St David in the 6th century and the CPAT survey notes the curved boundary around the churchyard and its siting by a river, both features which indicate that the church was established before the Norman Conquest.
 The church was a chapel attached to Llangammarch.